 Q. How do I join Good Dog Agility?

-A. Contact our secretary (firstname.lastname@example.org) and show an interest in joining the club.
+A. Contact our secretary (email@example.com) and show an interest in joining the club.
 She will provide you with information and send you an application for membership or you may download the membership application.
-The annual membership fee is $16 ($8 if joining in the Spring).
+The annual membership fee is $20 ($10 for Jr Handlers).
 Annual membership runs from September 1st to August 31st.

 Q. Does my dog need to be obedience trained before I come to class?

 A. While obedience training does help, it is not a prerequisite for Good Dog Agility classes.
 Your dog should be able to cope in a large dog/handler setting without it causing undo stress/distraction.
-Please know a highly reactive dog could experience more stress in a class situation such as this which could cause a setback in your socilization training.
+Please know a highly reactive dog could experience more stress in a class situation such as this which could cause a setback in your socialization training.
 Continue to work on recalls and basic obedience such as sits and downs at home.
 Recalls are especially important.
 Our classes are held in fenced-in areas, but our demos and shows are usually held in unfenced areas.

 Q. Can I have my dog in obedience and agility classes at the same time?